My Top Pick

 2. AmScope 40X-1000X Beginners Microscope Kit

-This compound microscope is very comparable to the above Dicefos microscope, but also has an educational book “The world of Microscopes” which I think might be a drawing card for many parents.
+This compound microscope is very comparable to the above Dicefos microscope, but also has the very popular educational book “The world of Microscopes” which I think might be a drawing card for many parents.
 Without educational materials, children often find they’re not sure what to do with the microscope – so it’s a good way of smoothing the learning curve with their first lab experiments.

 - Great Magnification: This compound microscope has impressive magnification – from 40x to 1000x.
 More than enough for a younger child.